symfony/symfony-docs/http_cache.rst

 information.

 ``short`` will add the information for the main request only.
-It's written in a concise way that makes it easy to record the information in your server log files.
+It is written in a concise way that makes it easy to record the information in your server log files.
 For example, in Apache you can use ``%{X-Symfony-Cache}o`` in ``LogFormat`` format statements.
 This information can be used to extract general information about